JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 #### The Standalone Compiler

 * The `ocamlc` compiler is the analogue of the  `cc`/`gcc`/`javac` compilers you have used
-  - it compiles source code to binaries which you can then invoke from the shell.
+  - Compilers translate source code to a binary which you can then run from the shell.
-* In OCaml we can live in **both worlds**: both play with code in a top loop, *and* use a compiler to compile it to a binary.
+* In OCaml it is useful to live in **both worlds**: both play with code in a top loop, *and* use a compiler to compile it to a binary.
 * Let's cover how we will compile in OCaml.
 Suppose the following is in a file `helloworld.ml`:
 ```ocaml
 open Core;; (* Make the Core libraries directly available *)